Cozy Peach Kitchen

 Lightly browned cubed tofu and minced garlic in a skillet.

-Add the garlic and cook an additional 1-2 minutes, until the garlic is golden and aromatic.
+Step 4: Add the garlic and cook an additional 1-2 minutes, until the garlic is golden and aromatic.

 Cubed tofu in skillet before absorbing the brown honey garlic sauce.

-Reduce heat to medium and pour in the sauce.
+Step 5: Reduce heat to medium and pour in the sauce.
 The more the sauce bubbles, the quicker it will evaporate.
 It should be bubbling gently on medium heat.

 Golden tofu sautéing in a gray skillet.

-Continue cooking, stirring occasionally, until the sauce is fully evaporated.
+Step 6: Continue cooking, stirring occasionally, until the sauce is fully evaporated.
 Keep an eye on the sauce, because once it evaporates the tofu will blacken quickly due to the high sugar content of the sauce.

 Tofu cooking tips

 • Measuring honey can be annoying because it is so sticky.
 I recommend lightly oiling the measuring cup before measuring out the honey.
-This makes the honey slide right out!
+This makes the honey slide right out.

 Storage tips